 It therefore has a monitoring remit, rather than being a decision-making body.
 It could be seen as being a critical friend.
-As such, the general approach of the Board is to seek assurances with evidence from the Fund that it is meeting its objectives set out above.
+As such, the general approach of the Board is to seek assurances with evidence from the Fund that it is meeting its objectives.

-The Board is effectively helping to manage the reputational risk of the Fund and Administering Authority, which are under considerable scrutiny by a number of stakeholders as well as the two main oversight bodies: the Pensions Regulator and the Department for Communities and Local Government (DCLG).
+The Board is effectively helping to manage the reputational risk of the Fund and Administering Authority, which are under considerable scrutiny by a number of stakeholders as well as the two main oversight bodies: the Pensions Regulator and the Ministry of Housing, Communities and Local Government (MHCLG).

-The Board operates under Terms of Reference which were approved at its inception and is appended here again.
+The Board operates under Terms of Reference which were approved at its inception and are appended here again.
 The Board recognises the need to prioritise and differentiates in its agenda between items for detailed discussion, and those for awareness or noting, and prioritises its time accordingly.